pursuit-curriculum/unit-full-stack-web-development/express-rest-crud-mvc-index/README.md

 ```js
 app.use("/colors", colorsController);
 ```

+You can now remove the routes in `app.js` that use `/colors` as you're rebuilding them in the `colorsController.js` file.

 To put it all together, all of the routes written in the `colorsController` file will be accessed through a base url of